Shield Admin Access

 Admin access can be set at the Parent Organization level - the first Organization a partner onboards to Shield - or at each Organization underneath the Parent Organization.

-NOTE: Admin access in Shield is completely separate from Managers in the Mailprotector Console, and any settings in the Console will not be imported to Shield.
+Admin access in Shield is completely separate from Managers in the Mailprotector Console, and any settings in the Console will not be imported to Shield.

 Login to Shield

 Each user signs in with their Microsoft 365 credentials.
 Once in Shield, those with Admin Access can toggle from the end user to their admin access (Control Mode).
-There are no separate logins for end user and admin in Shield; access for each is toggled through Control Mode.
+There are no separate logins for the end user and admin in Shield; access for each is toggled through Control Mode.

 Toggle Admin Access